Thushar-Sreenivas/create-react-boilerplate/README.md

 // .....
 ```

-### Setting Error Boundry
+### Setting Error Boundary
 Since we are lazy loading the component, what if the component fails to load.
-Rather than making the whole screen go blank, we can provide better user experience by using [Error Boundries](https://reactjs.org/docs/error-boundaries.html).
-Error boundry will help to replace component having exception with a fallback component.
+Rather than making the whole screen go blank, we can provide better user experience by using [Error Boundaries](https://reactjs.org/docs/error-boundaries.html).
+Error boundary will help to replace component having exception with a fallback component.

 We will be using [react-error-boundary](https://github.com/bvaughn/react-error-boundary).